GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 The Wait Events and Workload Analysis drilldowns have been enhanced to show the procedure name instead of the SQL text. | SEMB-289, SOSSE-8805
-The I/O stall alarm rule has been enhanced to reduce the alarm noise. | SEMB-561, SOSSE-8981 The Recompiles alarm rule has been enhanced to reduce number of alarms. | SEMB-560, SOSSE-8980 Updated the default Extended Events minimum duration from 0 to 200 result in less data being seen in the Wait Events and Workload Analysis drilldowns. | SEMB-585 , SOSSE-9021
+The I/O stall alarm rule has been enhanced to reduce the alarm noise. | SEMB-561, SOSSE-8981 The Recompiles alarm rule has been enhanced to reduce number of alarms. | SEMB-560, SOSSE-8980 Updated the default Extended Events minimum duration from 0 to 200. | SEMB-585 , SOSSE-9021
 {% include links.html %}